amritharaghavan/reproducible-research_homework/README.md

 \# INSERT ANSWERS HERE #
 Q1-3:https://github.com/oxstudent1/logistic_growth
+4) (**30 points**) Sometimes we are interested in modelling a process that involves randomness.
+A good example is Brownian motion.
+We will explore how to simulate a random process in a way that it is reproducible:

+   - A script for simulating a random_walk is provided in the `question-4-code` folder of this repo.
+Execute the code to produce the paths of two random walks.
+What do you observe?
+(10 points)

-4) The code produces two random walks, side by side, each consisting of 500 steps.
+The code produces two random walks, side by side, each consisting of 500 steps.
 Each time you run the code, two different walks are produced.
 The colour gradient shows the time progression in each walk.
 I observed that, each time the code is run, two different walks are produced, with different start and end points entirely.
 Although these can never be entirely random, as they are computer-generated, and coded for, the pseudorandom generation each time means that these graphs are almost impossible to reproduce.
 Using code like this could be seen as bad scientific practice- if your work is not reproducible, peer reviewing to ensure accurate and reliable results is impossible, so it is difficult to be certain that results are correct.

+  - Investigate the term **random seeds**.
+What is a random seed and how does it work?
+(5 points)

 A random seed is a value used to start a pseudorandom number generator.
 This value is helpful in scientific coding in order to make work replicable, while still starting a random pathway.
 Using a random seed in a generator in this way ensures that, if this seed is used to start the generator, the same values will be achieved each time.
 This is essential for proper scientific method and reproducibility, as there is no guarantee that results will work if they cannot  be reproduced by anyone else.

+ - Edit the script to make a reproducible simulation of Brownian motion.
+Commit the file and push it to your forked `reproducible-research_homework` repo.
+(10 points)
+   - Go to your commit history and click on the latest commit.
+Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
+(5 points)

+The edited script can be found in the 'question-4-code' folder in this repository, and proof of the change is blow:

 <img width="907" alt="image" src="https://github.com/amritharaghavan/reproducible-research_homework/assets/150163772/eeef1ccf-7a21-485b-b4cc-c6e93040c4ad">

+5) (**30 points**) In 2014, Cui, Schlub and Holmes published an article in the *Journal of Virology* (doi: https://doi.org/10.1128/jvi.00362-14) showing that the size of viral particles, more specifically their volume, could be predicted from their genome size (length).
+They found that this relationship can be modelled using an allometric equation of the form **$`V = \beta L^{\alpha}`$**, where $`V`$ is the virion volume in nm<sup>3</sup> and $`L`$ is the genome length in nucleotides.

+   - Import the data for double-stranded DNA (dsDNA) viruses taken from the Supplementary Materials of the original paper into Posit Cloud (the csv file is in the `question-5-data` folder).
+How many rows and columns does the table have?
+(3 points)

-5) The table has 13 rows and 33 columns
+The table has 13 rows and 33 columns

+  - What transformation can you use to fit a linear model to the data?
+Apply the transformation.
+(3 points)

 You can use a log transformation on both axes to fit a linear model to the data.
 This transformation can be found in question5_code.R, as well as below:
 ```
+Virus_data<- Cui_etal2014
  Applying a log transformation to fit a linear model to  the data
 (Virus_data$log_transformed_volume <- log(Virus_data$"Virion volume (nm×nm×nm)"))+
 (Virus_data$log_transformed_genomelength<- log(Virus_data$`Genome length (kb)`))